jOOQ/jOOQ/jOOQ-examples/jOOQ-oracle-example/README.md

 ```

+If you do not have the rights to create users, you can also change the user in `config.properties` and in `db-oracle.sql`.

 To install and run this example, please use Maven and Java 8 to install the latest distribution of jOOQ Professional Edition:

 ```